2011 Atlantic hurricane season: Seasonal summary

 The Atlantic hurricane season officially began on June 1, 2011.
 It was an above average season in which twenty tropical cyclones formed.
 Nineteen of the twenty depressions attained tropical storm status, tied with 1887, 1995, 2010, and later the 2012 season for the fourth-highest number of named storms since record-keeping began in 1851.
 Seven of these tropical storms became hurricanes, while four of those hurricanes further intensified into major hurricanes.
 The season was more active than usual due to lower than average wind shear, warmer than average sea surface temperatures, and the presence of a La Niña.
 Collectively, the tropical cyclones of this season resulted in nearly $18.5 billion in damage and there were 114 deaths; a majority of it was caused by Hurricane Irene and Tropical Storm Lee.
 The season officially ended on November 30, 2011.
+The season's activity was reflected with an average cumulative ACE rating of 126.3.

 Tropical cyclogenesis began in the month of June, with Tropical Storm Arlene forming on June 28.
 After Arlene dissipated on July 1, there was about a two-week lull in activity, before Bret, Cindy, and Don developed in the latter half of July.
 August was the most active month of the season, featuring eight tropical cyclones – Emily, Franklin, Gert, Harvey, Irene, Tropical Depression Ten, Jose, and Katia.
 The number of named storms in August was well above the 1944–2010 average of four, and just one short of the record of eight set in 2004 and later in 2012, but the number of hurricanes was below the mean.
 September was slightly above average, with 5 named storms, 2 hurricanes, and 1 major hurricane and featuring the unnamed tropical storm, Lee, Maria, Nate, Ophelia, and Philippe.
 Ophelia was the most intense tropical cyclone of the season, peaking as a Category 4 hurricane with winds of 140 mph and a minimum pressure of 940 mbar.
 The next two months featured one system each, with Rina developing in October and Sean forming in November.
 Sean was the final storm of the season and became extratropical on November 11.

-The season's activity was reflected with an average cumulative ACE rating of 125.